nanolabs-electronics/firmware-challenge/README.md

 Instruction:
 * clone or download the contents of this repository
 * solve the challenges
-* in case you do not have a GitHub account, create a .zip archive of your code
+* create a .zip archive of your code
-* send an email at application@nanolabs.ro with the repository link (or the .zip archive as an attachment)
+* send an email at office@nanolabs.ro with the .zip archive as an attachment

 The purpose of this challenge is to check both the candidate's C/C++ knowledge as well as basic algorithmic skills.
 Inside this repository you will find 3 problem statements.